AUA Global Health Track FAQ

 - Receiving a comprehensive and nuanced education geared towards global health

 The Global Health Track program costs an additional $2,000 for each payment period.
 Clinical Sciences is billed at the same rate as the FIU-AUA Graduate Clinical Core Rotation Certificate Program that may be found on the AUA tuition and fees page.

 When you fill out your AUA application, select yes under the question “Do you wish to apply to the AUA Global Health Track?”

 2-YEARS PRE-CLINICAL SCIENCES

 The first two years will be on AUA’s campus in Antigua.
-It consists of five 2-week blocks before each basic sciences period and longitudinal coursework during each period during Year 1 and Year 2.
+It consists of five 2-week blocks before each Pre-Clinical sciences period and longitudinal coursework during each period during Year 1 and Year 2.

 2-YEARS CLINICAL SCIENCES

 Upon successful completion of the Global Health Track, students transition to the Graduate Clinical Core Rotation Certificate Program in which all core rotations take place consecutively at FIU-affiliated teaching hospitals in South Florida.

 After completion of the graduate clinical core rotation certificate program, students will be eligible for elective rotations at AUA and FIU-affiliated clinical sites throughout the US and abroad.

 No, ALL of the following conditions have to be met:

-- Successful completion of all basic science courses at AUA with a cumulative basic sciences average of 75 or above
+- Successful completion of all pre-clinical science courses at AUA with a cumulative pre-clinical sciences average of 75 or above

 - Passing of USMLE Step 1